PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 to be enhanced and extended, and its library is meant to provide an expanding repository of models, written in a concise, executable, and easy to interpret form, that can be shared, compared, and extended by the scientific community.

+*(Note: the PsyNeuLink development effort was initiated and named in 2016, entirely independently and without awareness of Neuralink, with which it bears no association nor any intentional relationsip.)*

 .. _What_PsyNeuLink_IS: